 Sacagawea died at the age of 25, not long after giving birth to a daughter.
 Clark became legal guardian to both her children.

 While a woman named Susan Shelby Magoffin is often credited as the first white woman to travel the Santa Fe Trail, Mary Donoho made the trek 13 years prior.
-Leaving Independence, Kentucky in 1833, Mary and her husband, William Donoho, headed to Santa Fe, bringing along their 9-month-old daughter.
+Leaving Independence, Missouri in 1833, Mary and her husband, William Donoho, headed to Santa Fe, bringing along their 9-month-old daughter.

 Together, the Donohos created La Fonda, an inn for travelers at the end of the trail.
 It was here that Mary gave birth to two more of her five children—all of whom she eventually outlived.

 Because married women of the time couldn’t legally own property without significant negotiation, it’s unlikely that Mary Donoho owned La Fonda.
 But with William gone on frequent trading trips, it’s believed that she operated the business largely on her own.
 In the west, women were gaining rights more quickly than back east, says Jane Simonsen, associate professor of history and women’s and gender studies at Augustana College.
 Despite the restrictive laws, “Women were still property owners—or sought to be—especially in the west.
 Later in the 19th century, with the allotment of land to Native Americans, women are given pieces of property that they owned in their own right.”